0 C

 Architectural Highlights

-• Design: The towers are distinguished by their sophisticated yet sturdy concrete constructions.
+• Design: The towers stand out for their sophisticated yet sturdy concrete constructions.
 The early 20th century’s preoccupation with height and modernity is reflected in the design.

 • Lighting: Both towers were prominent in Stockholm’s skyline from the beginning thanks to their illuminated crowns, which were visible at night from different locations throughout the city.